Click on the FAQ categories below: Routes, Registration, Camping, Activities, Accommodation, and Other.

 Can I bring my dog?

-Yes, dogs are allowed as long as they are not a disturbance to other or aggressive and are kept on a leash at all times.
+Yes, dogs are allowed as long as they are not a disturbance to others or aggressive to others, and must be kept on a leash at all times.
 All dog waste must be picked up immediately.
 Dogs are not allowed to be left alone tied up while you ride.
 Owners not complying with these rules may be asked to leave.